sukeesh/DB/ACID/README.md

 - A write request in OS usually goes to the OS Cache.
 - When the write goes to the OS Cache, an OS Crash, machine restart could lead to loss of data.
 - Fsync OS command forces writes to always go to disk.
 (AS A RESULT IT BECOMES SLOW)

+## Serializable vs Repeatable read

+In Serializable, DB won't let txn to commit, if there are new changes after txn has begun.
+Retrying whole txn might help.
+But in Repeatable read, it lets you commit.

+TODO: One way to achieve this is by using Pessimisstic locks.